Decomposition and Interpretation of Treatment Effects in Settings with Delayed Outcomes: Decomposing Common Estimands

 The fourth estimand is the slope coefficient $D$ in a regression of $Y$ on $D$ and a set of indicator functions for all the values that $A$ takes,

 where $E[\nu D]=E[ \nu I\{A=a\}]=0$ by properties of projections.
 Note that this is a regression of $Y$ on $D$ with ``strata fixed effects'', where the event $\{A=a\}$ defines a stratum for each value of $a$.
-As a result, we call this the strata fixed effect (sfe) regression.
-The regression in \eqref{eq:sfe-regression} can also be interpreted as a regression of $Y$ on $D$ and $A$ where the linear component that captures the effect of $A$ is fully saturated; i.e.,
+As a result, we call this the strata fixed effect (SFE) regression.

 The last set of estimands are the slope coefficients $\Delta_{\rm sat}(a)$, for $a\in\mathcal A$, in a saturated regression of $Y$ on a set of indicator functions for all the values that $A$ takes and their interactions with $D$,